 In practice, however, I found that initial setup can be a bit tricky.

-If you’ve decided to purchase your own Titan Security Key (available in the Google Store), take a few minutes to watch this setup video so you can see how to connect your new keys with your Google account.
+If you’ve decided to purchase your own Titan Security Key (available in the Google Store), take a few minutes to watch this setup video at the top of this article so you can see how to connect your new keys with your Google account.

 You don’t have to be a part of Google’s Advance Protection Program to make use of the security key.
 The process goes something like this: